 Network security involves not just the integrity of your own systems but the integrity of the systems you use to support your operations.
 Your customers will often seek to use unencrypted networks to send confidential information.
 Thus, you need to make sure you can protect that information as well.
-This article will cover the basics of network security, focusing on data security.
+This article will cover the basics of network security, focusing on data security, let’s find out more here.

 The rest of this chapter is a series of short essays that explain in detail how to implement real-life networks, explain how to secure user data, and focus on defensive measures that provide security across the entire infrastructure.
 For more information on the book and to buy it directly from Manning, check out http://www.manning.com.